Is it normal to worry?

 A GP can organise referral to the psychological therapies in Step 3 but the individual may also self-refer through their local Community Mental Health Team or directly to their local service.

 Self-help strategies may be 'non-facilitated', or may be 'guided' activities.
-These include the common mental health self-help activities, including:
+These include common mental health self-help activities, such as:

 Good sleep hygiene (regular bedtimes and about 8 hours sleep)